SOR Level 3 Modules

 Operational Research is the application of quantitative analysis to problems outside of the physical sciences and in particular to the problems of business, industry and administration.
 However, all the techniques can be used outside of Operational Research and emphasis is given to formulation of problems and recognition of the appropriate technique.
 Blackboard examples are given for each technique and the homework problems are drawn from a wide field.
-Most techniques are in the form of algorithms and for hand calculations the problems have to be fairly simple, but indications are given how computers could be applied to bigger problems and computer outputs are examined.
+Most techniques are in the form of algorithms and for hand calculations the problems have to be fairly simple, but indications are given how computers could be applied to bigger problems in the project and presentation components.

 The aim of this course is to develop competence in two of the most important mathematical techniques used in Operational Research, in formulating problems and expressing answers clearly.

 This course covers the two main general-purpose mathematical techniques used in Operational Research together with some specialized applications.
 These are all optimisation techniques, although they also give insight into the problems and the interpretation of answers is stressed.
 Calculus cannot be used because either (i) the objective function and the constraints cannot be expressed simply, or (ii) the constraints dominate the problem and the optimal solution will be at the edge of the feasible region, or (iii) the variables are not continuous (e.g., they are integer).

 Some students may have met some of the techniques in courses at other levels, but no previous knowledge is assumed, and more mathematical rigour and understanding is required than at those levels.
 However, the mathematical knowledge assumed does not extend beyond that in Level 1.
 The main knowledge assumed is elementary linear algebra (bases, linear dependence of vectors, matrix notation, partitioning of matrices).
 No knowledge of economics is required but the economic interpretation of some results is explored.
 Apart from a passing reference to stochastic Dynamic Programming this course is purely deterministic, and no knowledge of statistics is required.